What's software integration? Well, let's put it this way:

 You love your apps.
 They make your life so much easier.
 At work, there’s an application or a software solution for everything.
-The problem is: how do you get your data syncing between all the different tools you use?
+But the problem is: how do you get your data syncing between all the different tools that you use?

-Luckily, there's a wide range of possible solutions when it comes to better integrating your company's tools, applications, and data.
-In this piece, we'll cover the basics of how software integrations work, and more importantly, how they can make your life a whole lot easier.
+Software integrations provide a wide range of solutions when it comes to integrating your company's tools, applications, and data.
+They're incredibly helpful for running a business and in this piece, we'll cover the basics of how software integrations work, and more importantly, how they can make your life a whole lot easier.

 What is software integration?

-Integration refers to the process of combining two pieces of software in order to solve the problem of isolated data.
-To get started, you’ll need to find the answers to these questions:
+Integration refers to the process of combining two pieces of software to join isolated data together.

 1. What type of software will you integrate?

 Though big companies often create in-house software, they are increasingly adopting Software as a Service (SaaS) solutions.
-This type of tool enables them to manage particular business processes without hassle.
+These tools enable them to manage particular business processes without having to support them internally.

 Smaller businesses usually go directly for SaaS, preferring cloud-based applications that can scale with their business.

-Regardless of the size of your business, if you are working with in-house software and you need to integrate, you might need a team of engineers to help out with the necessary software architecture to integrate.
-Does that sound too complex or out of budget?
-Don’t worry, there are some pre-built enterprise integration software you can consider.
+Regardless of the size of your business, if you are working with in-house software and need to integrate, you should consider hiring a team of engineers to help out with the necessary software architecture.

 Cloud-based business applications (those SaaS solutions we talked about) make life a bit easier.
-Most of them make their Application Programming Interface (API) public, which expands your possibilities to integrate.
+Most of them make their Application Programming Interface (API) public, which expands your possibilities for integration.

 2. Which integration software do you need?